 - Preheat oven to 350 degrees F.

-- Whisk together the wet ingredients—eggs, molasses, olive oil, and milk—in one mixing bowl.
+- Whisk together the wet ingredients—chia eggs, maple syrup, olive oil, and milk—in one mixing bowl.

 - In a second bowl, thoroughly mix together the nutmeg, salt, baking soda, and gluten-free flour (or wheat-based flour if you prefer).